wunderio/drupal-project/README.md

 ## Getting started

+Before starting, see docs/README.md for upgrade guides and additional documentation.

 1. **Create a new project repository**
   Click "[Use this template](https://github.com/wunderio/drupal-project/generate)" to generate a new project:
    - Select the correct owner.